dmikalova/keyforge-scripts/amasser/README.md

 # KeyForge Amasser Browser Extension

-A browser extension for Chrome and Firefox that collects KeyForge decks from the Master Vault and syncs them to Decks of KeyForge or The Crucible Online.
+An unofficial browser extension for Chrome and Firefox that collects KeyForge decks from the Master Vault and syncs them to Decks of KeyForge or The Crucible Online.

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="assets/screenshot.png" alt="KeyForge Amasser Extension Screenshot" width="400">